Rātā Street School

 School Times

-8.30am Road Patrollers on and school doors open
+8:30am — Road patrol on / school doors open

 Seesaw